Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

     Once you do this, many lines of code will start populating your terminal (deep breath).
 From these lines of code, you will be looking for the ENODE address of your first node.
 This will be output near the beginning.
 Please see the accompanied screenshot titled 'Enode Grab.'
 Copy this address you will need it for the next step.

-    Moving on to the terminal on the right side of your window (Node 2).
+    Move on to the terminal on the right side of your window (Node 2).
 Paste the following - replacing the SEALER_TWO_ADDRESS with the public address of Node 2, and replacing SEALER_ONE_ENODE_ADDRESS with the ENODE address copied from above.
 After entering, TYPE YOUR PASSWORD FROM STEP 1 and hit enter - even if you can't see it visually.

     ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock